Amherst College: Admissions

 U.S. News & World Report classifies Amherst as being "most selective" of liberal arts colleges in the United States; the Carnegie Foundation classifies Amherst as one of the "more selective" institutions whose first-year students' test scores places these institutions in roughly the top fifth of baccalaureate institutions.
-For the class first enrolled in fall 2021, Amherst received 13,999 applications and accepted 1,224 (an 8.7% acceptance rate).
-514 students ultimately enrolled; 91% were in the top 10% of their high school classes, and the middle 50% scored between 1440 and 1540 on the SAT and between 32 and 35 on the ACT.
-38 states and 23 countries were reflected among the first-year class, 55% received financial aid and 11% were first-generation college students.
-In addition, 16 transfer students enrolled.
+For the class first enrolled in fall 2025, Amherst received 15,819 applications and accepted 1,222 for a 7.7% acceptance rate.
+485 students ultimately enrolled; 88% were in the top 10% of their high school classes, and the middle 50% scored between 1470 and 1540 on the SAT and between 33 and 35 on the ACT.
+57.3% received financial aid and 21% were first-generation college students.
+In addition, 24 transfer students enrolled.
+All 50 states, D.C., Puerto Rico, and an additional 70 countries were reflected among the Amherst student body.

-Despite its high cost of attendance – comprehensive tuition, room, and board fee for the 2022–23 academic year was $80,250 – Amherst College meets the full demonstrated need of every admitted student.
-Sixty percent of current students receive scholarship aid, and the average financial aid package award amounts to $62,071; college expenditures are approximately $109,000 per student each year.
+Despite its high cost of attendance – the comprehensive tuition, room, and board fee for the 2026–27 academic year was $96,360 – Amherst College meets the full demonstrated need of every admitted student.
+Roughly sixty percent of current students receive scholarship aid, and the average financial aid package award amounts to $84,590; college expenditures are approximately $140,000 per student each year.

 In July 2007, Amherst announced that grants would replace loans in all financial aid packages beginning in the 2008–09 academic year.
 Amherst had already been the first school to eliminate loans for low-income students, and with this announcement it joined Princeton University, Cornell University and Davidson College, then the only colleges to eliminate loans from need-based financial aid packages.
 Increased rates of admission of highly qualified lower income students has resulted in greater equality of opportunity at Amherst than is usual at elite American colleges.

 In the 2008–2009 academic year, Amherst College also extended its need-blind admission policy to international applicants.
 In 2021, it also eliminated preferences for students whose parents are alumni ("legacies").